-When it comes to the question of trade accords, most of the Democratic presidential candidates say they support deals that bring labor and environmental groups to the table.
-Most have few kind words for Donald Trump’s trade war with China.
-And, in an era when the U.S. president has at times used protectionist language, more than one candidate is voicing support for not just free trade but “fair trade.”
+When it comes to the question of trade accords, most of the Democratic presidential candidates said they supported deals that bring labor and environmental groups to the table.
+Most had few kind words for Donald Trump’s trade war with China.
+And, in an era when the U.S. president has at times used protectionist language, more than one candidate voiced support for not just free trade but “fair trade.”

-Here’s a look at where they stand on U.S. trade policy, particularly as it affects Latin America.
+Here’s a look at where they stood on U.S. trade policy, particularly as it affects Latin America.

 - See their positions on other topics: climate change, immigration, security, Venezuela.

-- This article was originally published on January 30, 2020, and gets updated as candidates either state new positions on the topic or leave the race.
+- This article was originally published on January 30, 2020.

 - Lea este artículo en español.